igolas0/CarND-Traffic-Sign-Classifier-Project/README.md

 * Using the model to make predictions on new images (downloaded from the web)
 * Analyzing the softmax probabilities of the new images

-In the scope of this project I tried two different approaches and thus I include to different solutions:
+In the scope of this project I tried two different approaches and thus two different solutions are included:

 * Traffic_Sign_Classifier.ipynb (or .html)
 * Traffic_Sign_Classifier_Transfer_Learning.ipynb (or .html)

 My main solution is contained within the first iPython [Notebook](./Traffic_Sign_Classifier.html), where I started building upon a LeNet architecture and ended up using a modified AlexNet convolutional neural network architecture.

 Then I also tried a different approach, which you can find in this other [notebook](./Traffic_Sign_Classifier_Transfer_Learning.html).
-Mostly for learning purposes I wanted to test the concept of Transfer Learning via using a pre-trained network and re-training part of it on the dataset at hand.
-Here I ended up opting for ResNet50 (which is available in Keras with pre-trained weights on the [ImageNet dataset](http://www.image-net.org/)).
+Mostly for learning purposes I wanted to test the concept of Transfer Learning via using a pre-trained network and fine-tuning part of it on the dataset at hand.
+Here I ended up opting for the well-known ResNet50 architecture (which is available in Keras with pre-trained weights on the [ImageNet dataset](http://www.image-net.org/)).

-Mainly due to simplicity and convinience I used Keras instead of Tensorflow for this project (Keras with Tensorflow as backend).
+Mainly due to simplicity and convenience I used Keras instead of Tensorflow for this project (Keras with Tensorflow as backend).

 ### Dataset and Repository